-The title “Authorising Engineer [Water]” is not new.
-It has been used for some time in industry and in the Ministry of Defence, where high risk activities require a competent person to oversee and provide assurance in respect to the competency of operatives, and the adequate implementation of rules and procedures.
+The title “Authorising Engineer (Water)” is not new.
+It has been used for some time in industry and in the Ministry of Defence, where high-risk activities require a competent person to oversee and provide assurance with respect to the competency of operatives, and the adequate implementation of rules and procedures.

 What is the role of the Authorising Engineer [Water]?

-The role of Authorising Engineer’s in healthcare estates management depends on the service specialism.
+The role of the Authorising Engineer in healthcare estates management depends on the service specialism.
 These roles are documented in the relevant Health Technical Memoranda [HTM].
 HTM00 “Policies and principles of healthcare engineering” provides general guidance applicable to all services:

 the AE acts as an independent professional advisor;

-the AE provides services in accordance with the relevant HTM;
+the AE provides services following the relevant HTM;

 the professional status and role of the AE may vary for different specialisms;